kazualkazzy/LinkinPark-fan-page/README.md

 * The website is easy to use and is User Friendly
 * Information on website is readable and easy to understand
 * Added pictures and videos are interactive and clear
-* Capability to send message cia contact form
+* Capability to send message via contact form
-* Interact with the website on Desktop, Tablet and mobile
+* Interact with the website on Desktop, Tablet and Mobile

 ### User Stories: